kai-chu/kai-chu.github.io/_posts/2020-04-08-airflow-execution-time-and-dag-parsing-time.markdown

 In this example, I want to demo how it is important for developers to keep that in mind.
 Usually, when we create a dag, we need to give a paramerter so that we can reuse it in different environments without changing the code.
-It is implemented by using environment variables.
+It is implemented by using variables.
-In the following case, we want to get the python pip version and show it when the dag executed, I have printed in two places.
+In the following case, I want to get the python pip version and show it when the dag is executed.
+I have printed in two places.
 One is the root level and the other one is in the python operator's callable function.

 ```
 //demo-airflow-capability.py